sergantche/nuland-app/README.md

 npm run build
 ```

-After compile complete you may close first console.
+After compile complete you may close first console and stop process in first one.
 Then run

 ```
-run android
+npm run android
 ```

 Now App is running on your device.